PaulKinlan/paul.kinlan.me/content/en/2019-03-09-got-web-performance-problemsjust-wait.markdown

 * Incredibly slow JS execution
 * DOM manipulation is slow

 For many of the pages I was building, even on a fast wifi connection pages took multiple seconds to load, and subsequent interactions were just plain slow.
-It was hard, but incredibly gratifying at a technical level to see changes in algorithms and logic that I wouldn't have done for all my traditional web development, yield large improvements in performance.
+It was hard, it involved trying to get as much as possible off the main thread, but it was also incredibly gratifying at a technical level to see changes in algorithms and logic that I wouldn't have done for all my traditional web development, yield large improvements in performance.

 I am not sure what to do long-term, I suspect a huge swathe of developers that we work with in the more developed markets will have a reaction 'I am not building sites for users in [insert country x]', and at a high-level it's hard to argue with this statement, but I can't ignore the fact that 10's of millions of new users are coming to computing each year and they will be using these devices and we want the web to be *the* platform of choice for content and apps lest we are happy with the [rise of the meta platform](https://paul.kinlan.me/rise-of-the-meta-platforms/).